DEFEND YOUR COUNTRY IN THE COURTROOM

 What is the initial service commitment?

-Four years of active duty service.
+Four years of active duty service for the Direct Appointment Program.

 Does the Air Force JAG Corps pay for law school?